hetalang/heta-specifications/actions.md

 The `include` action is an alternative to [include statement](./syntax?id=include-statement).*

-The Include action works at modules level.
-It does not create or update the component but load the another file inside the current one.
+The Include action works at the modules level.
+It does not create or update the component but loads another file inside the current one.

-It uses the virtual properties to set the different files and formats.
+It uses virtual properties to set different files and formats.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|